 - Ad fatigue: Over time, people may become tired of seeing your ads and start ignoring them.
 This can lead to a decrease in click-through rates and conversions.

 - Less trust: Some people are skeptical of paid ads and may be less likely to trust your brand if they see your ads everywhere.
 This can make it harder to build a loyal customer base.

-As paid ads can be a powerful tool for driving traffic and sales to your website.
+As paid ads can be a powerful tool for driving traffic to your website.
 They’re not without their drawbacks.

 It’s important to weigh the pros and cons carefully and consider your budget and goals before deciding whether to invest in paid advertising.

 - Recommended Reading: 10 Best Paid Traffic Networks For Affiliate Marketing